-A red-light district turned hipster, Cais do Sodré is now one of the best areas in Lisbon to have a drink, eat a snack and even dinner.
+A red-light district turned hipster, Cais do Sodré is now one of the best areas in Lisbon to have a drink, eat a snack, and even dinner.
 The epicentre is Rua Nova do Carvalho, aka Pink Street, painted a bright shade of pink as part of a urban regeneration project.

 Espumantaria do Cais

 Located in a former garage, this sparkling wine bar serves serves petiscos and cocktails.
 It has inside and outside seating, and is therefore a great choice to start the night.
 We recommend the Cacilheiro, a sparkling liqueur with carob, añejo rum, pear puree and rosemary.
-They have another sparkling wine bar and petiscos restaurant, called Espumantaria do Petisco, near the Castelo (Calçada do Marquês de Tancos).
+They have another sparkling wine bar and petiscos restaurant, called Espumantaria do Petisco, near the Castle (Calçada do Marquês de Tancos).

 Rua Nova do Carvalho 39, 7pm-2am

 With its menu attached to fishing rods and a cabinet filled with tins of fish, this quirky little place is perfect for a (late) snack.
 Sol e Pesca offers interesting small plates of tinned fish and inexpensive wine.
 Try the sardines in spicy oil, or take a bite of the mackerel and sweet potato.
 They offer an incredible array of species and flavours for an interesting and different gastronomic experience.

 Rua Nova do Carvalho 44, midday-4am, closed Sunday